dhardestylewis/terrain_aggregator/README.md

 # PSQL-installation
-Steps to install postgresSQL on TACC-\newline Postgress setup requirements -
+Steps to install postgresSQL on TACC-\
+Postgress setup requirements -